Sean Gong is Co-Founder and the Chief Scientist at Vision Semantics Ltd.

 At Motorola Bruce was the Managing Director Ventures Europe & CTO of Global Business Development.

-At Lucent Technologies & Agere Systems, CTO Wireless Wi-Fi Division & Director of Engineering responsible for the total Wi-Fi product line development & Bell Labs teams, with more than 25 years of industry experience in the Wireless Telecommunications domain.
+At Lucent Technologies & Agere Systems, Bruce was the CTO Wireless Wi-Fi Division & Director of Engineering responsible for the total Wi-Fi product line development & Bell Labs teams, with more than 25 years of industry experience in the Wireless Telecommunications domain.

 He has a BSEE from the State University of New York at Stony Brook, and an MSEE degree from the Eindhoven University of Technology.